jenishprajapati-kombee/house/README.md

     ```

 6.  **Run Database Migrations:**
-    This will create the necessary tables, including users, password resets, Filament tables, Passport tables, and your `houses` table (assuming you have a migration for it).
+    This will create the necessary tables, including users, password resets, Filament tables, Passport tables (if installed), and your `houses` table.
     ```bash
     php artisan migrate
     ```

-7.  **Install Laravel Passport (If used for User Auth/API):**
+7.  **Install Laravel Passport (If needed for future APIs):**
-    *Note: If you are only using Filament's built-in auth for the admin panel and Laravel's standard web auth for users, you might not strictly need Passport unless you plan APIs.
-If you installed it, run these commands.*
+    *Note: Based on the structure, user registration seems standard.
+Passport might only be needed if you plan dedicated API endpoints later.
+If installed, run these commands.*
     ```bash
     # Skip 'composer require' if already installed via composer.json
     # composer require laravel/passport